resbaz/resbaz2019/sydney/schedule.md

 - hacky hours and other groups
 - a relaxation and mindfulness space
 - booths and fun research-related activities
-- social activities and many chances to network

 Whether you're new to ResBaz or have been to one or two before, this is the place to start.
-Introduce yourself to the community through a <a href="present.html">lightning talk or poster</a>, or just come along and soak it all up.
+Introduce yourself to the community through a <a href="present.html#present">poster</a>, or just come along and soak it all up.

 ## ResBaz Sydney Training Workshops

-10am-3pm Tuesday to Thursday.
-Registration is a fixed price of $33 in total, with lunch provided on the days you attend training.
-Places are limited.
-Check the overview pages linked below to see what tickets are still available.
-Registration is <a href="#registration">now open!</a> (but almost completely sold out).
+10am-3pm Tuesday to Thursday. <a href="#registration">Registration</a> is a fixed price of $33 in total, with lunch provided on the days you attend training.
+Places are limited, so check the overview pages linked below to see what tickets are still available.

 See the <a href="workshops.html">overview</a> of each general workshop on offer.
 This year, for library and research support staff, there is a <a href="LRSS.html">dedicated stream of workshops</a>.

-If the course you'd like to attend is full, please join the <a href="https://forms.gle/As36JSBTiiocHm8z9" target="_top">waiting list</a>.

-After the workshops each day, go enjoy the festival, or chill out in the mindfulness space.
-Major talks will be scheduled (or repeated) between 3pm-5pm so you don't miss out on the fun.
+After the workshops each day, go enjoy the festival.
 If you missed out on training this time, come to the festival and attend the sessions between 1-3 just for you.

 ## ResBaz Sydney Compute day